 John Bowlby (1907 – 1990) was a psychoanalyst (like Freud) and believed that mental health and behavioral problems could be attributed to early childhood.

-Bowlby’s evolutionary theory of attachment suggests that children come into the world biologically pre-programmed to form attachments with others, because this will help them to survive.
+- Bowlby’s evolutionary theory of attachment suggests that children come into the world biologically pre-programmed to form attachments with others, because this will help them to survive.

-These attachment behaviors initially function like fixed action patterns and all share the same function.
+These attachment behaviors initially function like fixed action patterns and share the same function.
 The infant produces innate ‘social releaser’ behaviors such as crying and smiling that stimulate caregiving from adults.